proven-tactics-optimize-local-directory-listings

 Implementing a consistent review management strategy requires planning and dedicated resources.
 Start by monitoring reviews across all platforms using tools like Google Alerts, social listening software, or dedicated review management platforms.

-• Respond within 24-48 hours
+• Respond within 24-48 hours to show active engagement

-• Address the reviewer by name
+• Address the reviewer by name for personal connection

 • Address specific points mentioned in their review